phenomecentre/nPYc-Toolbox/docs/tutorial.rst

 The nPYc-toolbox-tutorials contains all the data required to run the tutorial Juypyter notebooks.

-Preprocessing and quality control of LC-MS data with the nPYc-Toolbox
+Preprocessing and Quality Control of LC-MS Data with the nPYc-Toolbox
 =====================================================================

 This tutorial demonstrates how to use the LC-MS data processing modules of the nPYc-Toolbox, to import and perform some basic preprocessing and quality control of LC-MS data, and to output a final high quality dataset ready for data modeling.